ComparativeGenomicsToolkit/hal/README.md

 *Detailed command line options can be obtained by running each tool with the `--help` option.*

 All HAL tools compiled with HDF5 support expose some caching parameters.
-Tools that create HAL files also include a chunking and compression parameters.
+Tools that create HAL files also include chunking and compression parameters.
 In most cases, the default values of these options will suffice.

 `--cacheBytes <value>:`    The maximum size of each array cache.
 3 such caches can be allocated per genome in the alignment.